-ODP Frequency of Verification:

-Frequency of Verification:
+\sim • () H

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Extended State Plan Service Service Name: Therapies
+Service Type: Extended State Plan Service

-Provider Category: Agency Provider Type:
+Service Name: Therapies

 Counseling

-Provider Qualifications License (specify):

 Psychologist-Title 49 PA Code Chapter 41

 Psychiatrist-Title 49 PA Code Chapter 17

 Social Worker-Title 49 PA Code Chapter 47

 Marriage and Family Therapist-Title 49 PA Code Chapter 48

 Professional Counselor-Title 49 PA Code Chapter 49

-Certificate (specify):
+Agencies must meet the following standards regardless of service location:

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Waiver Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation. - 4.
 Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have worker's compensation insurance in accordance with state law. - 7.
-Ensure that staff (direct, contracted, or in a consulting capacity) meet the qualifications for this service - 8.
+Ensure that staff (direct, contracted, or in a consulting capacity) meet the qualifications for this service. - 8.
 Comply with Department standards related to provider qualifications.

-Individuals providing these services must meet the following standards:
+Individuals providing these services must meet the following standards regardless of where services are rendered: